-Thomas Hawkins, a master electrician at Glencore and the CEO and founder of Electrician Apprentice HQ, recommends keeping a portable space heater at least three feet away from other objects (especially anything containing liquid) and only operating one when it's on the floor.
-Panel heaters, which other experts say can be mounted to the wall, are considered safe to operate when not on the floor.
-And you should never use a space heater while you're sleeping or not in a room.
-According to both Hawkins and Haas, this is crucial.
+Thomas Hawkins, a master electrician at Glencore and the CEO and founder of Electrician Apprentice HQ, recommends keeping a portable space heater at least three feet away from other objects (especially anything containing liquid) and only operating one when it’s on the floor.
+(Panel heaters, which other experts say can be mounted to the wall, are considered safe to operate when not on the floor.)
+And you should never use a space heater while you're sleeping or not in a room—according to both Hawkins and Haas, this is crucial.

 Some space heaters have an automatic shut-off function and thermostat, which experts say can be essential safety features.
-Brandlin especially advocates for getting a unit with a tip-over switch, so the heater will stop running if it's no longer upright, and a plastic or nonmetal guard if you have children or pets, so the unit is less likely to cause burn injuries if touched.
+Brandlin advocates for units with a tip-over switch, so the heater will stop running if it's no longer upright, and a plastic or nonmetal guard if you have children or pets, so the unit is less likely to cause burn injuries if touched.
 Companies like Intertek and Underwriters Laboratory, which are dedicated to testing and scientifically certifying the safety and quality of consumer products, can be a good resource when trying to research space heaters.